konelav/writeups/GoogleCTF2019-BQ/Day5.Cookie.World.Order.md

 But what could we see in Admin panel with his auth token?
-Open WenConsole, do
+Open WebConsole, do

     document.cookie="auth=TUtb9PPA9cYkfcVQWYzxy4XbtyL3VNKz"

 and click on "Admin" link.
 What we have here...
-Users and Livestreams seems are not working.
-Camera Controls say requests are allowed only from 127.0.0.1 (localhost).
+Users and Livestreams seems empty.
+Camera Controls says requests are allowed only from 127.0.0.1 (localhost).
 Maybe those HeadlessChrome-bot is on the same host with server?
 Let's try to see how bot renders this page: